DOCtorActoAntohich/aos2-save-editor/easydiff/README.md

 # `easydiff`

-A stupid crate intended for comparing binary files.
+A stupid crate intended for comparing binary files in AoS2 saves folder.

 Here's what you're supposed to do with it.